aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/accessing-cells-of-a-worksheet/_index.md

 ## **How to Get Maximum Display Range of Worksheet**

 Aspose.Cells for JavaScript via C++ allows developers to access a worksheet's maximum display range.
-The maximum display range - the range of cells between the first and last cell with content - is useful when you need to copy, select, or display the entire contents of a worksheet in an image.
+The maximum display range—the range of cells between the first and last cell with content—is useful when you need to copy, select, or display the entire contents of a worksheet in an image.

 You can access a worksheet's maximum display range using [**Cells.maxDisplayRange**](https://reference.aspose.com/cells/javascript-cpp/cells/#maxDisplayRange--).
 The following sample code illustrates how to access the [**maxDisplayRange**](https://reference.aspose.com/cells/javascript-cpp/cells/#maxDisplayRange--) property.